 If your nose is your biggest insecurity, you may qualify for a surgical or non-surgical nose job.
 Dr. Daneshmand has more than 30 years of experience in performing reconstructive and facial plastic surgery.
 He wants you to feel like your most beautiful and confident self.
 Call 949-359-8397 to schedule an appointment at Silhouette Plastic Surgery Institute today.

-What is a Pollybeak Deformity?
+What is Pollybeak Deformity?

 A pollybeak deformity is when the supratip area of the nose – which is the nasal bridge area that comes right before the nasal tip – appears full from excess tissue.
 This fullness in the supratip region creates a nose that resembles a parrot’s beak, hence the name of this deformity.